kostixdev/intervaq/docs/README.md

 <a name="module_Intervaq..Interval+prevTime"></a>

 ### interval.prevTime : <code>number</code>
-Int datetime of its prev execution iteration.
+timestamp of its prev execution iteration.

 **Kind**: instance property of [<code>Interval</code>](#module_Intervaq..Interval)
 <a name="module_Intervaq..Interval+callback"></a>